-Your health care provider may offer care in person or online, depending on your child's need.
+Your health care provider may offer care in person, by phone or online, depending on your child's need.

-Call your child's doctor, nurse practitioner, community or public health nurse, First Nation Community Health Centre, Primary Care Clinic, or Urgent Primary Care Center.
+Call your child's doctor, nurse practitioner, community or public health nurse, First Nations Community Health Centre, Primary Care Clinic, or Urgent Primary Care Center.
 Or, visit a walk in clinic.
 Make sure that your child gets:

-- Well baby checks, these often start when your baby is 3 to 5 days old - Regular immunizations when your child is 2 months, 4 months, 6 months, 12 months, and 18 months old, when they are kindergarten age, and in grades 6 and 9 - Regular visits with their health care provider, if your child has ongoing medical needs - Any medicine that their health care provider prescribes.
-During COVID-19, your pharmacist can refill most medicines without a new prescription - Mental health support.
-You can get help from: - Kelty Mental Health (keltymentalhealth.ca) - Foundry (foundrybc.ca) - o Your local Child & Youth Mental Health office
+- Well baby checks, these often start when your baby is 3 to 5 days old - Regular immunizations when your child is 2 months, 4 months, 6 months, 12 months, and 18 months old, when they are kindergarten age, and in grades 6 and 9 - If your child has a chronic and/or complex medical condition, ask your health care provider when they want to see your child again - Any medicine that their health care provider prescribes.
+During the COVID-19 pandemic, your pharmacist can refill most medicines without a new prescription - Mental health support.
+You can get help from: - o Kelty Mental Health (keltymentalhealth.ca) - Foundry (foundrybc.ca) - Your local Child & Youth Mental Health office